Sanofi trial failure halts work on breast cancer treatment amcenestrant | Health

 Sanofi trial failure halts work on breast cancer treatment amcenestrant

 A trial dubbed AMEERA-5, which was testing amcenestrant on women with newly diagnosed advanced breast cancer, was stopped early because an independent monitoring panel found no signs of it working.
-The shares dropped 4.2% at 1050 GMT, the biggest loss on the French blue chip index CAC40 Separately, the plaintiff in the first lawsuit over the heartburn drug Zantac, which has also been weighing on Sanofi's shares recently, on Tuesday agreed to drop his case.
+The shares were down 5.7% at the close, the second-biggest loss on the French blue chip index CAC40 Separately, the plaintiff in the first lawsuit over the heartburn drug Zantac, which has also been weighing on Sanofi's shares recently, on Tuesday agreed to drop his case.
 Sanofi was among a range of companies selling Zantac, which U.S. regulators pulled from the market in 2020.

-The shares dropped 4.2% at 1050 GMT, the biggest loss on the French blue-chip index CAC40 Separately, the plaintiff in the first lawsuit over the heartburn drug Zantac, which has also been weighing on Sanofi's shares recently, on Tuesday agreed to drop his case.
+The shares were down 5.7% at the close, the second-biggest loss on the French blue chip index CAC40 Separately, the plaintiff in the first lawsuit over the heartburn drug Zantac, which has also been weighing on Sanofi's shares recently, on Tuesday agreed to drop his case.

 Sanofi was among a range of companies selling Zantac, which U.S. regulators pulled from the market in 2020.
 Since the investor scare over Zantac, which started a week ago, Sanofi shares have dropped more than 13% to a 10-month low.